monmaya/pyb-data-contracts/docs/en/articles/06-lifecycle.md

-# Lifecycle: Beyond Simple YAML
+# Lifecycle: beyond simple yaml

 It's midnight, and an alert sounds: a critical data contract has just been modified without following the established process.
 This situation, unfortunately common, illustrates the crucial importance of understanding and properly managing the lifecycle of data contracts.
 A data contract is not a static document - it is a living organism that evolves with your organization and requires rigorous management throughout its existence.

-## The Phases of the Lifecycle
+## The phases of the lifecycle

 The lifecycle of a data contract follows a well-defined path, from its conception to its end of life.
 This natural progression begins with a design phase where needs are identified and the contract is developed.
 This initial step is crucial as it lays the foundation for everything that follows.
 The contract then goes through a rigorous validation phase before entering production.